Credit reports are records of your financial history.

-Your personal and financial information will be laid out differently in each of your three reports — there is no uniform formatting for credit reports.
+Equifax®, Experian™ and TransUnion® each produce a separate credit report, giving you three different credit reports in all.
+There is no uniform formatting for credit reports.
 But they’ll each contain the same general types of information about you and your credit history.

 The following types of information will be included in your credit reports:

-- Personal identification information
+- Personally identifiable information